Clicky Skip to Content

 The manufacturer’s warranty is added to Certified Refurbished products.
 A second-hand computer is a better option than buying a new one.

 You might decide, however, that a used product is not right for you.
-This doesn’t mean that you have to spend a lot of money next time you invest.
-There are many deals available if you’re willing to shop for cheap electronics.
+This doesn’t mean you must spend a lot of money next time you invest.
+Many deals are available if you’re willing to shop for cheap electronics.

-You can find a lot of second-hand products in these websites:
+You can find a lot of second-hand products on these websites:

 • eBay